sinsii-lab/quickstart-sas-viya-azure/sas-viya/README.md

 ## Optional Post-Deployment
 ### Create a Record for the DNS Name in Order to Associate a Certificate

-By default, the Quick Start deployment will generate a highly unique DNS name for your deployment and a self-signed certificate for secure connections.

-The self-signed certificate is untrusted.
-To secure your environment, add a new shorter DNS name and get a  proper Certificate Authority signed certificate.
+By default, the Quickstart deployment will generate a highly unique DNS name for your deployment and a self-signed certificate for secure connections.
+While this is sufficient for limited use-cases or proof of concepts, because a self-signed cert provides limited protection against man in the middle attacks and the default DNS is computer readable, it is recommended that you change the DNS and provide a Trusted Root signed certificate.

-If you acquire a domain address, either:
+Once you have acquired a domain name and tls certificate from your corporate IT or a Domain Name Registrar/Certificate Authority, then using a Domain Name Server, either:
-* create  a CNAME DNS entry at the current unique DNS
+* create a CNAME or Alias record at the current unique Domain Name of the application gateway.
-* create a traditional A record at the application gateway IP
+* create a traditional A record at the application gateway IP .

-If you have acquired a new domain or are using the existing domain, you can create a trusted certificate and upload it to the application gateway.
+If you have acquired a new domain or are using the existing domain, you can upload a trusted certificate for it to the application gateway.
 For details, see [Renew Application Gateway certificates](https://docs.microsoft.com/en-us/azure/application-gateway/renew-certificates).

 ### Enable Access to Existing Data Sources
 To access an existing data source from your SAS Viya deployment, add an inbound rule to each security group or firewall for the data source as follows:
 * If your data source is accessed by transiting the public Internet, add a public IP to the the SAS Viya "services" VM and SAS Viya "controller" VM.
 Add an Allow rule for each of these IPs.
+In this case, a Static IP using the "Standard" SKU is recommended.
 For details, see:
  ["Create, change, or delete a public IP address."](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-public-ip-address)

 * If you have an Azure-managed database, add the service endpoint for the database to your SAS Viya network's private subnet.
 For details, see